Available 24X7 Call For Free Consultation (281) 587-1111

 Understanding the Texas Survival Statute

 The Texas survival statute allows the heirs of the deceased to claim personal injury damages if the deceased did not die instantly.
-In effect, the estate stands in the shoes of the decedent for damages like pain and suffering, medical expenses, and other damages.
+In effect, the estate stands in the decedent’s shoes for damages like pain, suffering, and medical expenses.
+Other damages may also be claimed.

-The Texas survival statute is an important legal provision that allows specific causes of action to survive the death of a plaintiff or defendant.
+The Texas survival statute is an important legal provision.
+It allows specific causes of action to survive the death of a plaintiff or defendant.
 Call the leading wrongful death lawyer in Houston to learn about your rights and options.

 The Texas Survival Statute

-The Texas survival statute, as outlined in Section 71.021 of the Texas Civil Practice and Remedies Code, is a crucial legal provision that ensures specific causes of action continue even after the death of a plaintiff or defendant.
-This statute applies to all personal causes of action that are personal to the individual, meaning they would not cease with the person’s death.
+Section 71.021 of the Texas Civil Practice and Remedies Code outlines the Texas survival statute.
+It is a crucial legal provision that ensures specific causes of action continue even after the death of a plaintiff or defendant.
+This statute applies to all personal causes of action that are personal to the individual.
+It means they would not cease with the person’s death.
 Such causes of action include breach of contract, fraud, or wrongful death claims.

 However, the most common use of the Texas Survival Statute is to pursue personal injury damages suffered by the deceased before their passing.
-These damages encompass a range of losses, including medical bills, pain and suffering, lost wages, mental anguish, disability, and disfigurement.
-Such damages are sought by the estate or heirs of the deceased, and any recovery is considered part of the deceased person’s estate.
+These damages encompass a range of losses, including medical bills and pain and suffering.
+They also include lost wages, mental anguish, disability, and disfigurement.
+The estate or heirs of the deceased seek such damages.
+Any recovery is considered part of the deceased person’s estate.

 In the event of a wrongful death, the estate of the deceased can be administered through a legal process known as probate.
 The appointed executor of the estate assumes the responsibility of managing the deceased person’s assets and distributing them according to their will or the laws of intestacy.
-It is the executor or administrator who is authorized to file a wrongful death claim on behalf of the deceased person’s surviving family members.
+The executor or administrator is authorized to file a wrongful death claim on behalf of the deceased person’s surviving family members.

 While the executor or administrator typically handles the legal aspects of a wrongful death claim, it is important to note that immediate family members also have the option to bring an individual claim.
 However, regardless of who files the claim, the assistance of an experienced attorney is crucial.
-An attorney with expertise in wrongful death claims can guide individuals through the process, assess the claim’s validity, gather necessary evidence, negotiate with the other party for a fair settlement, or file a lawsuit if needed.
+An attorney with expertise in wrongful death claims can guide individuals through the process.
+They can assess the claim’s validity, gather necessary evidence, negotiate with the other party for a fair settlement, or file a lawsuit.

 Navigating the legal requirements of filing a wrongful death claim after the loss of a loved one can be complex.
 Compliance with the Texas survival statute and the laws governing probate is essential.
 By seeking the guidance of a knowledgeable attorney, particularly one with experience in Houston, individuals can ensure they receive the necessary support to navigate this challenging process successfully.